Oil and Gas Terms Beginning with “S” — Page 7

 Signal-to-noise ratio (SNR) in seismic exploration and petroleum well logging is the ratio of the amplitude of the desired signal (the primary reflection response from subsurface interfaces in seismic data, or the… Read more →

-A distinguishing feature of a waveform in a seismic event, such as shape, polarity, amplitude, frequency or phase.
-The signature of the seismic source waveform is of particular interest to geophysicists.
-Read more →
+In geophysics, a signature is the distinguishing character of a waveform in a seismic event, defined by its shape, polarity, amplitude, frequency content, and phase.
+The most consequential signature is that of the… Read more →

 Signature deconvolution is a seismic data processing technique that removes the effect of the seismic source wavelet (the signature of the seismic source, including the pressure pulse shape, any bubble pulses in marine… Read more →